gerritonagoodday/VehicleBrandDatasetScraping/README.md

 This app selects only the main image per advertised car, which is usually a front-on view with a slight side angle, like in a fashion shoot.
-This is exactly what we want, since the observation camera will mpstly be placed facing oncoming traffic on the side of the road.
+This is exactly what we want, since the observation camera will mostly be placed facing oncoming traffic on the side of the road.

 ### Curation Round 2

-The second curation step is to visually inspect all your new files and remove those that are not useful for ML, like a side view, interiour view, obvious dealership signage, a girly model draped across the car's hood, big for-sale text and price in front window, etc., If you remove these images, you can rerun the scraping process a few weeks later when the offending vehicles have been removed from the website.
+The second curation step is to visually inspect all your new files and remove those that are not useful for ML, like a side view, interio - Visual inspectionr view, obvious dealership signage, a girly model draped across the car's hood, big for-sale text and price in front window, etc., If you remove these images, you can rerun the scraping process a few weeks later when the offending vehicles have been removed from the website.

-### Curation Round 3
+### Curation Round 3 - Remove background

 Remove the background from all the images, using a public utility called ```backgroundremover```.
 To install it, use ```pip```: